aragon/AGPs/AGPs/AGP-1.md

 ## Aragon Network Vote Cycles
 Aragon Network vote cycles take place quarterly on the following days, starting at 16:00 UTC time and lasting for 48 hours:

-* Fourth Thursday of January
+* Second Wednesday of March
-* Fourth Thursday of April
+* Second Wednesday of June
-* Fourth Thursday of July
+* Second Wednesday of September
-* Fourth Thursday of October
+* Second Wednesday of December

 **Support required**
 With the exception of Meta track proposals, the minimum support required for approval is >50% of all votes cast, an “absolute majority”.
 The minimum acceptance quorum required for approval is >0% (at least one positive vote needs to be cast).
 Votes are token-weighted, so 10^-18 ANT (the smallest possible fraction of one ANT) equals one vote, and at least 10^-18 ANT is required to vote.